Lillian Oppenheimer: Starting paper folding

-In 1954, she married Harry Oppenheimer, by whom she had four stepsons, Peter, Jack, Phillip and Herbert.
-The two moved to a penthouse apartment at the Hotel Irving in Gramercy Park, New York City.
-Harry was the president and founder of Brand & Oppenheimer, Inc., a leading textile business, and a civic leader.
-His first wife had died the same year.
+In 1954, Lillian Kruskal married Harry Centennial Oppenheimer (1889–1962).
+Harry was the founder and president of Brand & Oppenheimer, Inc., a leading textile business, and a civic leader; he was also a director at the New School for Social Research.
+Harry was remarrying after the death of his first wife; Lillian had four stepsons by him named Peter, Jack, Phillip and Herbert.
+After getting married, the two moved to a penthouse apartment at the Hotel Irving in Gramercy Park, New York City.
 Harry was supportive of Lillian's activities and they had many shared interests, including music.
-She accompanied him when he traveled for frequent business-related meetings.
-She found origami a convenient pastime while waiting.
+She accompanied him when he traveled for frequent business-related meetings and found paper folding a convenient pastime while waiting.